benbalter/benbalter.github.com/_posts/2012-12-26-securing-the-status-quo.md

 Yet, despite all these histrionics, successful attacks against the nations most hardened systems are perpetrated each day.
 In 2005, for example, a lone hacker in the United Kingdom was able to remotely render more than 300 computers at an American Naval Station completely inoperable, by simply deleting a single file.[^7] In 2011, foreign intruders gained access to more than 24,000 files including those concerning the military's most sensitive systems surveillance technologies, satellite communications systems, and network security protocols,[^8] and as recently as October of 2012, the Chinese government attempted to infect computers within the White House office responsible for maintaining the Presidents nuclear launch codes.[^9]

-At the same time, the government computer systems that agencies rely on for many internal processes are often years behind the technology readily available to consumers who can run entire websites form the smartphone resting within their pocket.
-Whereas once the federal government pushed the capabilities of information systems — using the first computers to calculate projectile trajectories during the cold war or interconnecting the first machines to give rise to what is today the Internet — today government and innovation are far from synonymous.
+At the same time, the government computer systems that agencies rely on for many internal processes are often years behind the technology readily available to consumers who can run entire sites form the mobile phone resting within their pocket.
+Whereas once the federal government pushed the capabilities of information systems — using the first computers to calculate projectile trajectories during the cold war or interconnecting the first machines to give rise to what is today the internet — today government and innovation are far from synonymous.
 Over the past few decades the IT industry has undergone a radical transformation towards consumerization, a transformation that has largely left the public sector behind.
 Whereas once deploying a technology solution would require months of upfront planning and investment, today lean, iterative, and decentralized solutions dominate the marketplace — technologies ill suited for adoption within the governments paperwork-laden security regime.

 Current government security restrictions rightful seek to protect large, mission-critical systems.
 Yet such efforts often come at the cost of significantly hindering the adoption of smaller, less vital system, many of which — such as blogs or social media tools — can have a greater impact on the day-to-day life of average Americans.
 The availability of cheaper, leaner solutions, now commonplace in the private sector, can not only provide government with a unique opportunity to meet citizens demands to do more with less, but can also empower it to expand service offerings into new verticals such as transacting additional citizen services online, or offering greater transparency within existing offerings.
 To unlock the potential of emerging technologies, security requirements for pilot programs should be relaxed so that agencies are empowered to follow private sector best practices to rapidly bring prototypical solutions to market and are given the freedom to tap existing third-party, often free services.